ASMRoyal/hydra/README.md

 ### What is hydra?
 > its a xss scanner which works on Windows.

-> it tests Website's for xss Vulnerabilities and dumps them up on your Console.
+> it tests Website for xss Vulnerabilities and dumps them up on your Console.

 ### hydra informaiton's